- Home /

 Taking Number Bonds Further

 Number bonds are also used to develop strategies such as ‘making ten’ using ten frames, multilink or unifix cubes.

 By mastering number bonds early on, pupils build the foundations they need for subsequent learning and are better equipped to develop mental strategies and mathematical fluency.
 By building a strong number sense, pupils can also decide what action to take when trying to solve problems in their head.

 This example shows how a pupil would develop their number sense, or mathematical fluency, by using number bonds to perform a mental calculation.

 (Maths —No Problem!
 Primary Maths Series Textbook 3A, Page 51)

 You have no items in your shopping cart.

-Offers for Schools
+Bundles for Schools